prometheus/prometheus/docs/storage.md

 ### Overview

 If a user wants to create blocks into the TSDB from data that is in [OpenMetrics](https://openmetrics.io/) format, they can do so using backfilling.
 However, they should be careful and note that it is not safe to backfill data from the last 3 hours (the current head block) as this time range may overlap with the current head block Prometheus is still mutating.
 Backfilling will create new TSDB blocks, each containing two hours of metrics data.
 This limits the memory requirements of block creation.
-Compacting the two hour blocks into larger blocks is later done by the Prometheus server itself.
+Compacting the 2-hour blocks into larger blocks is later done by the Prometheus server itself.

 A typical use case is to migrate metrics data from a different monitoring system or time-series database to Prometheus.
 To do so, the user must first convert the source data into [OpenMetrics](https://openmetrics.io/)  format, which is the input format for the backfilling as described below.